deprimus/Backport/SETUP.md

 This guide isn't in-depth.
 Basically, Backport is used to provide an in-game console.
 This console is based on the Risa language.
 The setup consists of creating multiple objects and assigning some components.
 After this, you can use this console.
 You may customize the console appearance however you want.
-However, to make your life easier, a default configuration is described below, and default sprites are included in this repository.
+To make your life easier, a default configuration is described below, and default sprites are included in this repository.
+In a nutshell, Backport uses a pair of input and output fields.

 You must have [risa-sharp](https://github.com/exom-dev/risa-sharp) in your Unity project, and also a [C99 Risa](https://github.com/exom-dev/risa) DLL.
 Note that they are **included** in all Backport releases on this repo, so you can directly use those.